LucasCairnes/fpl_analytics/README.md

 # ⚽ FPL Analytics:

-An Fantasy Premier League ELT pipeline built with Python, dbt, and Google Cloud Platform.
+A Fantasy Premier League ELT pipeline built with Python, dbt, and Google Cloud Platform.

 **[View the Looker Studio Dashboard Here](https://datastudio.google.com/u/0/reporting/e2ae6fe0-ee44-4414-9cac-730268780c6e/page/quJtF)**

 ## Project Overview
-Daily, this pipeline extracts player, team and fixture data from the Fantasy Premier League API with serverless architecture (Google Cloud Run).
-This data is then transformed with dbt, compiling roughly 300,000 data points into a dynamic Looker Studio dashboard that tracks player form, expected goals (xG), fixture difficulty, and more.
+This pipeline extracts player, team and fixture data daily from the Fantasy Premier League API with Google Cloud Run.
+This data is then transformed with dbt, compiling roughly 300,000 data points into a dynamic Looker Studio dashboard that tracks player form, expected goals, fixture difficulty, and more.

 ## Key Engineering Features
-* **Asynchronous Ingestion:** Used `asyncio` and `aiohttp` to asynchronously fetch player data, significantly reducing data collection time while safely navigating API rate limits.
+* **Asynchronous Ingestion:** Utilised `asyncio` and `aiohttp` to asynchronously fetch player data, reducing data collection time while safeguarding against API rate limits.
-* **Robust Error Handling:** Built a fault-tolerant system that survives network instability and flaky APIs.
-Used `Tenacity` to protect against flaky apis with retry logic.
-Created a Dead Letter Queue to route failed requests to a BigQuery table without halting the main pipeline.
+* **Robust Error Handling:** Used `Tenacity` to protect against api connection errors with retry logic.
+Created a Dead Letter Queue to route failed data requests to a BigQuery table without halting the main pipeline.
 Implemented robust and informative Google Cloud logging.
-* **Automation & ELT Architecture:** The pipeline containerised with Docker and deployed serverlessly on Google Cloud Run, enabling completely hands-off data collection.
-Once the data lands Google Cloud Storage, dbt orchestrates a 3-tier data model (raw, staging, curated) in BigQuery, utilising custom Jinja macros.
+* **Automation & ELT Architecture:** The pipeline is containerised with Docker and deployed serverlessly, enabling automatic data collection.
+Once the data lands in Google Cloud Storage, dbt orchestrates a 3-tier data model (raw, staging, curated) in BigQuery with the help of custom Jinja macros.

 ---